Worship Is Divinely Creative

 – Jack W. Hayford

 Over the ages, people have worshiped almost anything you can imagine—stones, mountains, trees, animals, the sun, the stars, and even other people.
 Nature worship is one of the earliest expressions of devotion, which is not surprising considering that early humans, immersed as they were in their natural surroundings, relied heavily on wild animals and plants.
-And in this unscientific age, natural events, such as earthquakes, volcanoes, thunder, and lightning were inexplicable.
-Even in the modern era, many afflictions and natural catastrophes are still attributed to “acts of God.”
+And at the time, natural events, such as earthquakes, volcanoes, thunder, and lightning were inexplicable.
+Even in the modern era, many afflictions and natural catastrophes are still attributed to acts of God.

 But nature is not God—and natural disasters are not a form of divine retribution.
 All things in nature, like all things in the universe, are either products or by-products of the original acts of creation.
 Worship, in its highest expression, focuses on the Source of all reality, not the manifestations of it.
 Nevertheless, the beauty of nature can truly inspire us to worship this divine Source.